ahmmuhsi/olx-clone-with-react-js-vite/README.md

 # React + Vite

+This was part of my learning react js and rest apis from scartch and with olx clone (i used cloudinary and firabase)

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: